Practice Area

 There is also no universal cap on damages in a wrongful death suit, unless the suit hinges upon medical malpractice.
 In this case, the state does have a cap, which can be adjusted from year to year.
 Your Michigan wrongful death lawyer can advise you on any current cap that exists.

 The problem arises when the time comes to collect.
 Insurance companies will fight hard to avoid paying out big wrongful death settlements because they are for-profit companies, and they don’t make money by paying money.
 They also know how to use the law against you.
-That’s why you need legal professionals in your corner who understand the Michigan wrongful death act and can protect your legal rights.

 This is another tricky aspect that your Michigan wrongful death lawyer can explain.
 While the lawsuit must be brought by the designated representative of the estate, certain family members may receive benefits from the claim.
 These are limited to:

-What Is the Wrongful Death Payout Process Like?
+What is the Wrongful Death Payout Process Like?

 After the parties agree on a wrongful death settlement, the process of paying out the damages to the family begins.
 In order to avoid undue disagreements between family members, the personal representative will usually manage this process.
 They can sit down with the family members or send them a written wrongful death settlement proposal.
 If the family members believe it is unfair, they can dispute it.
 Any such disputes can be brought up at a hearing, where a judge will make the final decision.
 In the best scenario, however, everyone agrees, and the money is distributed from the estate.